Kalinga Butbut language

 Butbut Kalinga is a language of the Kalinga dialect continuum.
-Ethnologue reports 15,000 speakers for the language and 1,000 monolinguists.
+Ethnologue reports 15,000 speakers of the language and 1,000 monolinguists.

 Distribution

 Ethnologue reports that Butbut Kalinga is spoken in the following areas:

 Cordillera Administrative Region: Kalinga province: Tinglayan municipality: Bugnay, Buscalan, Butbut Proper, Loccong, and Ngibat villages; Tabuk, Dinongsay, Ileb, Kataw, Lacnog, and Pakak villages; Rizal Municipality: Andaraya, Anonang, Bua, and Malapiat villages.

 Similarities

 Ethnologue reports the following similarities with other Philippine languages, Namely: Limos Kalinga, Ilocano, Tanudan Kalinga, Bangad Kalinga (Southern Kalinga).

 Lexical similarities with other languages

 Ethnologue reports that the language is Lexically similar with some languages and dialects:

 82% of Southern Kalinga and 78% with Guina-ang (a dialect of Tanudan Kalinga), and Tanudan Kalinga.

 Typology

 Ethnologue reports the following typology for this language: